-- The maximum length of stay of each person is a period of 3 months or less in any continuous period of 12 months. - 2 The accommodation is to be used for short stay accommodation only, and not habitation on a permanent basis. - The short stay accommodation development will be required to have facilities to ensure the responsible operation of the accommodation. - If the management of the short stay accommodation involves a permanent onsite manager, then only one unit can be allocated to the on-site manager for permanent occupation.
-This unit will be treated as a caretaker's dwelling, as defined by DPS2. - A management plan is required to be prepared by the applicant, and approved by the Manager Approvals, Planning and Environmental Services.
+- 1. The maximum length of stay of each person is a period of 3 months or less in any continuous period of 12 months. - 2.
+The accommodation is to be used for short stay accommodation only, and not habitation on a permanent basis. - 3.
+The short stay accommodation development will be required to have facilities to ensure the responsible operation of the accommodation. - 4.
+If the management of the short stay accommodation involves a permanent onsite manager, then only one unit can be allocated to the on-site manager for permanent occupation.
+This unit will be treated as a caretaker's dwelling, as defined by DPS2. - 5.
+A management plan is required to be prepared by the applicant, and approved by the Manager Approvals, Planning and Environmental Services.
 The operation of the short stay accommodation is then required to be in accordance with that approved Plan.
-The management plan should include: - Control of noise - Complaints management procedure - > The on-going maintenance of all common property areas - > Security of guests, residents and visitors - Control of anti social behaviour and potential conflict between long term and short term quests - > Parking Management Plan - > Compliance with House Rules such as recycling - Exclusive use of storage areas by the occupier of the accommodation. - 6 A register of all persons occupying the accommodation is required to be kept.
+The management plan should include: - Control of noise - Complaints management procedure - The on-going maintenance of all common property areas - Security of guests, residents and visitors - Control of anti social behaviour and potential conflict between long term and short term guests.
+A Code of Conduct shall be prepared detailing the expected behaviour of residents in order to minimise any impact on adjoining properties. - Parking Management Plan - Compliance with House Rules such as recycling - Exclusive use of storage areas by the occupier of the accommodation.